-At the 2016 American Society of Engineering Education (ASEE) Annual Conference, I published a tips and tricks paper about successfully completing a Ph.D.
-In this paper, I summarized resources I found useful during my doctoral studies, some advice I was given, and lessons I learned along the way.
+At the 2017 American Society of Engineering Education (ASEE) Annual Conference, I published a tips and tricks paper about collecting and organizing documents for promotion and tenure electronically.
+In this paper, I summarized resources I found useful during my first year on the tenure-track, some advice I was given, and a survey of other tenure-track faculty.
 The full paper can be accessed from the ASEE website.

 On December 5, I presented a webinar for GradSWE on tips for successfully completing your dissertation.
 The topics included project management, time management, and writing.

 This year I was recognized as one of the Society of Women Engineers' Distinguished New Engineers.
 This award is given to a maximum of 10 engineers each year.
 The award recognizes women who have progressed in their technical careers, contributed to their local community, and to SWE.

 I was selected for successfully navigating a career transition from industry to academia, for innovative research in engineering education, and for leadership in fulfilling the SWE mission.